 Exchange trade funds like OOO ETF allows investors to manage the position to the dollar within the portfolio.
 The FX exposure of the Oil ETF is also hedged so Australian investors using on OOO ETF is effectively exposed to the AUD Forward Oil Curve.

-Commodity futures are based on the spot price plus the storage and carry cost but the market expectation of future supply and demand plays a big role too.
+Theoretically commodity futures are based on the spot price plus the storage and carry cost but the market expectation of future supply and demand plays a big role too.

 One risk from exposure to future contract is the negative roll (negative carry) when the futures is priced higher than the current spot prices and as the future matures, the buyer rolls their position by selling the front month contract and purchase the future dated contract.